pyeventsourcing/eventsourcing/docs/topics/process.rst

 ~~~~~~~~~~~~~~~

 The example below shows the same system of process applications running in
-different operating system processes, using the library's ``Multiprocess`` class,
+different operating system processes, using the library's ``MultiprocessRunner`` class,
 which uses Python's ``multiprocessing`` library.

 Running the system with multiple operating system processes means the different processes